-I found this pancake recipe on the King Arthur Flour website.
+I found the recipe for these Diner Style Pancakes on the King Arthur Flour website.
 I was intrigued when I saw that the recipe calls for malt, like the kind you use for malted milkshakes.
 They said that many restaurants use malt instead of sugar in their pancakes.
 I happened to have some in my pantry, so I decided to give them a try.
 They did not disappoint!
 They were nice and fluffy, and also tender.
 I think that the malt added a great flavor.
 These will be making a regular appearance on our breakfast table!

 1 1/4 cups milk